ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

     - I chose to work with Node.js because Javascript is my strongest language, although this came with it's own setbacks.
     - I'm glad I chose node.js because I didn't have to worry about learning syntax or the complexities of a new language.
     - However, choosing node.js meant that I had to deal with the shortfalls of using node.js.
-    - An example of a problem I ran into was working with input/outputs.
+    - An example of a problem I ran into was working with input/outputs in the terminal/console.
 There are other languages such as c++ that have this functionality built into their standard library's.
     - I had to depend on external dependency's to work with input/outputs which made it a little difficult to test because I was also new to testing external modules.

 # TIMELINE